gavinmcfarland/flex-gap-polyfill/README.md

 [![Gitter Chat][git-img]][git-url]

-A polyfill for adding minimum gap between flex items, following the CSS Gap specification.
+A polyfill for adding gap between flex items, following the CSS Gap specification.

+> 🙋 Looking for people to help test.

 Example: